Komaru-cats/Various-Starting-Loot/README.md

 # Various Starting Loot

-### A datapack that changes the standard loot of the bonus chest, now it depends on biomes
+#### A datapack that changes the standard loot of the bonus chest, now it depends on biomes - [see changes](https://modrinth.com/datapack/various-starting-loot/gallery)

-You can see examples in the gallery.
+### You have to enable "Bonus Chest" to make the datapack works!!

 # Modes:
 ### Datapack has two modes.